Autopilot-Tesla/Auto-pie-lot/README.md

 # Auto-pie-lot
+This is a first experiment from me.
-May be bad, because the creator is a noob.
+The quality may be bad, because the creator is a noob.